-The Matobo Hills are a living cultural landscape in south-western Zimbabwe, where people have interacted for over 100.000 years with the distinctive local rock formations.
+The Matobo Hills comprise a living cultural landscape where people have interacted for over 100.000 years with the landscape, notably via rock paintings.

-The hills are home to an outstanding collection of rock paintings, the largest in southern Africa.
-There are round 700 known sites with some 20.000 paintings.
-They date from the late Stone Age and the Iron Age, the eldest from 13.000 years ago.
-The themes depicted are associated with hunting and gathering.
-The places still is part of a living tradition, via shrines and sacred places connected with the high God of the oracular cult Mwali.
+There are around 700 known sites with some 20.000 paintings.
+They date from the late Stone Age and the Iron Age, the oldest are 13.000 years old.
+Shrines and sacred places connected with the high God of the oracular cult Mwali are still in use.

 The Matabo Hills are inscribed as a “Cultural Landscape” - A somewhat opaque concept which can mean everything or nothing but often seems to mean that no single structure or natural site is worth inscribing but that the whole in some way is greater than the sum of the parts in representing a way of life!
 Indeed the relatively small area of the Matabos does offer a variety of sights

 a.
 Some quite striking (if nor outstanding) scenery characterised notably by “Kopjes” – strangely shaped weathered granite outcrops often in the form of “castles” or huge “marbles” balanced on top of each other

 b.
 A game park area which is full of reintroduced animals and, in terms of the whole gamut of African wildlife parks, rather “tame”